psaucedoa/ME400-MP3/README.md

 ### Hydrogen Powered Engine is not an Ideal Air Cycle

 We assume Hydrogen makes up a significant portion of the volume of the intake gas.
 This is in fact true, as we need twice the moles of hydrogen as oxygen present in our atmopsheric gas.
 However, this means that many properties of air, such as specific heats, will change.
 We account for this in our calculations.
 This also means that, since hydrogen takes up lots of volume, the amount of oxygen present in the combustion chamber is less than that of the iso-octane powered engine.
 We also assume the composition of the exhaust gasses remains the same as the intake gasses, just as with the iso-octane powered engine analysis.

-### Combustion Takes Places With Stoichiometric Ratios

-We assume combusiton happens stoichiometrically.
-This is not how engines operate in real life.
-Many gasoline-powered engines purposefully use a fuel-rich mixture.
-This allows for some evaporative cooling of the engine, as the uncombusted fuel takes some of the heat generated from combustion away with it, keeping the engine cooler.
-Here, we are just analysing the performance of different fuels.
-Infromed by these findings, one may then begin to tune fuel ratios for favorable thermal and pwoer properties.